Mastercard/masterpass-qr-core-sdk-ios/README.md

 ##### Swift
 - Download the latest release of [Masterpass QR Core SDK][2].
 - Unzip the file.
-- Go to your Xcode project’s “General” settings.
+- Go to your Xcode project’s target “General” settings.
 Drag MasterpassQRCoreSDK.framework to the “Embedded Binaries” section.
 Make sure to select **Copy items if needed** and click Finish.
 - Create a new **Run Script Phase** in your app’s target’s **Build Phases** and paste the following snippet in the script text field:

 	`bash "${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/MasterpassQRCoreSDK.framework/strip-frameworks.sh"`